Skip to Content

 OptionDescription

---forceInclude restricted paths like config/ and .draft directories
+--forceInclude restricted paths such as config/ and .draft directories

 --no-compileSkip asset compilation on the server after upload